pgtipping/Synthalyst/memory-bank/progress.md

 ## Recent Achievements

+- Fixed SharingOptions component in Competency Manager by implementing the missing onUpdatePublicStatus function
 - Fixed Vercel deployment issues:
   - Corrected authOptions import path in competency-manager frameworks API route
   - Fixed type error in feedback route by using type assertion for rating values